caesaretos/svm-fhe/README.md

-# Simple SVM Inference in FHE
+# Simple SVM Inference with FHE

 This is a sample program that demonstrates how to run SVM inference on encrypted inputs.
 It is for educational purposes only.